NicoZweifel/mdx-butler/docs/README.md

 ## Notes

-- Author mdx files in a `docsServer` folder or with [any file pattern](https://vike-docs-template.nicozweifel.com/configuration#options).
+- Author mdx files in a `/docs` folder or with [any file pattern](https://vike-docs-template.nicozweifel.com/configuration#options).
 - File and frontmatter based routing
 - A Perfect lighthouse score.
 - Support for [`MDX`](https://mdxjs.com/) syntax in descriptions, table of contents, headings and more.